Indiana Flyfishing Guides

 - 2 - TFO HSR2 Anodized Mid-arbor Reels

 Lots of great equipment from TFO.
 I am particularly fond of the TiCr-X rods.
 Fast, smooth and seemingly unbreakable.
+The TFO HSR2 (High-speed Retrieve, size 2) is a fine little reel that has grown on me in the last few seasons.
 And the TFO Large Arbor Reel is an excellent value in a saltwater-capable reel for larger species.

 ... and the Simms Guide Program